ThePhD/ThePhD.github.io/_posts/2019-08-26-Seize the Bits.markdown

 # You Can Have It Too

 While I implemented this for libstdc++ and for [itsy/bitsy](https://github.com/ThePhD/itsy_bitsy), the performance is not limited to the standard, or to itsy bitsy.
 The point is that the iterators are not an implementation-defined, private mess.
 Nor is it like `std::bitset`, where it has no iterators or `begin()`/`end()` at all.
 These are well-defined, public interfaces that are going to go into the standard.
 That means if you write a data structure that works with bits and opt to use `bitsy::bit_iterator` or `__gnu_cxx::bit_iterator`, you get the performance benefits when using `std::equal` and `std::find` and `std::copy` too.
-So rather than sinking the tiny handful of standard library maintainer time into optimizing a single container, they optimize the algorithm and every gets to benefit.
+So rather than sinking the tiny handful of standard library maintainer time into optimizing a single container, they optimize the algorithm and everyone gets to benefit.

 This also has further downstream consequences: as [pretty as Conor Hoekstra's code](https://www.youtube.com/watch?v=48gV1SNm3WA) is, nobody who cares in performance critical areas is going to use that beautiful solution if it exhibits the `std::vector<bool>` levels of performance.
 Performance _is_ correctness, and if I can write a disgusting hand-optimized loop and get better performance, you had better believe I'm going to write that disgusting code that would probably make Conor barf.